-First acquisition of a signal from CanX-2 occurred at 13:30:37 UTC on April 28, 2008, from the SFL ground station on its first pass over Toronto.
-Telemetry indicated that both spacecraft were perfectly healthy following launch and ejection from the XPOD.
-With confirmation that core subsystems (power, communications, deployables, thermal and computer) were functioning correctly, commissioning of the spacecraft began.
-The CanX-2 commissioning procedure involved incrementally building on the spacecraft functionality by activating hardware one unit at a time, while enabling progressively more capable software modes to interface with that hardware.
+With successful acquisition of healthy telemetry from CanX-2 and confirmation that core subsystems (power, communications, deployables, thermal and computer) were functioning correctly, commissioning of the spacecraft began.
+The CanX-2 commissioning procedure involves incrementally building on the spacecraft functionality by activating hardware one unit at a time, while enabling progressively more capable software modes to interface with that hardware.

 Within the first week of operations, the computer subsystem had been fully commissioned and was running its full suite of software.
-In addition, within four days of launch, CanX-2 began collecting science data as the first science payload was activated (the AO-resistant materials experiment).
+In addition, within four days of launch, CanX-2 began collecting science data as the first science payload was activated (the AOresistant materials experiment).
 By the end of the second week all ADCS hardware had been commissioned allowing the initiation of CanX-2's primary experiment, the nano-propulsion system (NANOPS).
 By the end of June 2008 (as opportunities arose while NANOPS testing was still underway) all remaining units on the spacecraft were commissioned, including the GPS receiver/antenna and the spectrometer payload.

-Once the first round of NANOPS testing was complete, the operations focus shifted to demonstrating the performance and functionality of the attitude determination and control system.
-Attitude demonstration operations in the third quarter of 2008 involved achievement of orbit-normal attitude alignment using a Y-Thomson configuration and accurately pointing mission payloads about the spacecraft minor axis.
+Once the first round of NANOPS testing was complete, the operations focus shifted to demonstrating the performance and functionality of the attitude system. determination and control Attitude demonstration operations in the third quarter of 2008 involved achievement of orbit-normal attitude alignment using a Y-Thomson configuration and accurately pointing mission payloads about the spacecraft wheel-(minor)-axis.
 After some initial difficulties (including having to compensate for spacecraft dipole, adjusting onboard algorithms and updating operations procedures), proper orbit-normal alignment was achieved by the end of October 2008.
+Further detail on the performance of all subsystems and payloads can be found in later sections of this paper.